knative-extensions/security-guard/KUBERNETES.md

 By default, [guard-service](cmd/guard-service/README.md) is installed in the `knative-serving` namespace.
 Therefore, [guard-rproxy](./cmd/guard-rproxy/README.md) will by default look for [guard-service](cmd/guard-service/README.md) in the url `"https://guard-service.knative-serving"`.

-If you are using a different namespace, you need to setup [guard-rproxy](./cmd/guard-rproxy/README.md)'s GUARD_URL env variable to ensure it can access [guard-service](cmd/guard-service/README.md).
+If you are using a different namespace, you need to setup [guard-rproxy](./cmd/guard-rproxy/README.md)'s GUARD_SERVICE_URL env variable to ensure it can access [guard-service](cmd/guard-service/README.md).

 ### Using guard-rproxy as a sidecar